The eccentricity distribution of wide binaries and their individual measurements: Measuring eccentricity for Gaia wide binaries

 Since we apply the signal-to-noise ratio (SNR) cut on the proper motion difference (${\Delta \mu}/\sigma_{\Delta \mu}>3$) to ensure reliable $v$-$r$ angle measurements, this criterion preferentially removes eccentric orbits because eccentric orbits stay longer at larger separations with the lower orbital velocity compared to the less eccentric orbits.
 For wide binaries at 200\,pc, the median $\sigma_{\Delta \mu}$ in the sample is $0.1$\,\masyr, and a 3-$\sigma$ cut of $0.3$\,\masyr corresponds to a physical velocity of 0.28\kms.
 Assuming random binary orientations and an eccentricity distribution $f_e(e)\propto e^{0.5}$, we find that this physical velocity precision is able to recover the orbital motions of 91\% (44\%) binaries with separations at $10^3$ ($10^4$)\,AU.
 Therefore, when analyzing the eccentricity distribution of wide binaries, we limit the sample to distances within 200\,pc (parallaxes of the primary $>5$\,mas) to reduce potential bias.
 In Sec.~\ref{sec:systematics}, we investigate this selection effect in more detail.

 Limiting the sample to 200\,pc also reduces the mass dependence in our results.
-At 200\,pc, {\it Gaia}'s magnitude limit of $20$\,mag can detect sources with absolute G-band magnitude down to 13.5\,mag, which includes most of the main-sequence stars except for the fainest M-dwarfs.
+At 200\,pc, {\it Gaia}'s magnitude limit of $20$\,mag can detect sources with absolute $G$-band magnitude down to 13.5\,mag, which includes most of the main-sequence stars except for the fainest M-dwarfs.
 Faint old white dwarfs may not be detected at 200\,pc, but white-dwarf wide binaries only comprise $\sim1$\% of the wide binary sample \citep{El-Badry2021} and plays a minor role in our results.
 Therefore, although binaries with smaller separations are closer due to {\it Gaia}'s spatial resolution limit, the mass distribution is similar across the binary separations investigated here because {\it Gaia} detect most of the main-sequence stars within 200\,pc.

 Fig.~\ref{fig:gaia-vrangle} shows the distributions of the observed $v$-$r$ angles for {\it Gaia} EDR3 wide binaries within 200\,pc for three different ranges of binary separations projected on the sky, $s$.
-Binaries with $s<100$\,AU show an enhancement around 90$^\circ$, qualitatively similar to that predicted for an underlying uniform eccentricity distribution (black histogram).
-The slightly lower numbers at 0$^\circ$ and 180$^\circ$\ hint that there are fewer highly eccentric binaries (or more circular orbits).
-Wide binaries at separations between $10^2$ and $10^3$\,AU have a nearly flat distribution with a mild enhancement at 90$^\circ$, suggesting a thermal eccentricity distribution (Fig.~\ref{fig:vr-e}).
-Interestingly, wide binaries at $10^3$-$10^4$\,AU have enhanced numbers at 0$^\circ$ and 180$^\circ$, indicating the presence of highly eccentric orbits.
+Binaries with $s<100$\,AU (blue) show an enhancement around 90$^\circ$, qualitatively similar to that predicted for an underlying uniform eccentricity distribution (black histogram).
+Wide binaries at separations between $10^2$ and $10^3$\,AU (orange) have a nearly flat distribution, suggesting a thermal eccentricity distribution (Fig.~\ref{fig:vr-e}).
+Interestingly, wide binaries at $10^3$-$10^4$\,AU (green) have enhanced numbers at 0$^\circ$ and 180$^\circ$, indicating the presence of highly eccentric orbits.
 Therefore, Fig.~\ref{fig:gaia-vrangle} shows that the eccentricity distribution evolves from uniform to thermal, and then super thermal with increasing binary separations.